A systematic characterisation of canopy density based on turbulent-structure penetration

 where $\mathbf{U}$ is the mean velocity profile, and $\mathbf{u'}$ is the full temporal and spatial turbulent fluctuation.
-The latter can be further decomposed into a time-averaged but spatially varying component, $\tilde{\mathbf{u}}$, and the remaining time-varying fluctuation, $\mathbf{u''}$. \cite{abderrahaman2019modulation} carried out DNSs for small-to-intermediate roughness with $h^+\lesssim35$, showing that the element-induced flow is modulated in amplitude by the overlying background turbulence.
-However, as roughness size increases, wake unsteadiness intensifies, complicating the isolation of the background flow \citep{abderrahaman2019modulation}.
-For the present canopies, with sizes up to $h^+\approx266$ and $w^+\approx32$, there is significant unsteady yet element-coherent flow, rendering equation (\ref{eq:tri_decomp}) ineffective as the time-dependent element-wake flow cannot be accurately represented by the temporally averaged term $\tilde{\mathbf{u}}$.
+The latter can be further decomposed into a time-averaged but spatially varying component, $\tilde{\mathbf{u}}$, and the remaining time-varying fluctuation, $\mathbf{u''}$. \rgm{The component $\tilde{\mathbf{u}}$ is often referred to as the dispersive flow \citep{raupach1982averaging} and assumed to embody the element-coherent flow. \cite{abderrahaman2019modulation}, however, suggested that the element-coherent flow is modulated in amplitude by the overlying background turbulence for roughness elements up to $h^+\lesssim35$.}